Shared-Info-Platform/hrdfreader/README.md

 hrdfreader is used to import timetable data in HAFAS Rohdaten Format and is optimized for swiss public transport data as provided by [opentransportdata.ch](https://www.opentransportdata.ch)

-The focus is set on analytics and fast access to departures of a given day. hrdfreader is not meant to be a backend for a passenger information system.
+The focus is set on analytics and fast access to departures of a given day.

 It can manage multiple publications of timetable data and has features for automatic data import and time table generation.
+Since version 2.1.1 there's also a VDV454 AUSRef server integrated to convert HRDF data into 'Linienfahrplan' data as used for public transport in Switzerland.

 ## Installation